bazaarvoice/BVSnippets/README.md

 limit - Defaults to 1, may be up to 100 per product. legacy_hostname - This is used by legacy PRR/Conversations 1.0 and 2.0 clients.
 Leave this blank if provisioned on Conversations 2013. legacy_displaycode - This is used by legacy PRR/Conversations 1.0 and 2.0 clients.
-Leave this blank if provisioned on Conversations 2013.
+Leave this blank if provisioned on Conversations 2013. abbreviate_text - Enables content abbreviation.
+If the main text is longer than this value (by character count) then the text will be truncated and appended with an ellipsis.
+Must be a numeric value.
 </pre>

 Notes